jeokrohn/wxc_sdk/docs/index.rst

 With :class:`wxc_sdk.as_api.AsWebexSimpleApi` the SDK offers an async variant based on asyncio/aiohttp.
-This variant is automatically generated based off the source of the synchronous API and offers async variants of the endpoints using the same datastructures than the synchronous API.
+This variant is automatically generated based off the source of the synchronous API and offers async variants of the endpoints using the same datastructures as the synchronous API.

 Here is an example of how to use the async SDK: